Percy Grainger: Emergent composer

 After fulfilling a hectic schedule of concert engagements in Britain and continental Europe, in August 1908 Grainger accompanied Ada Crossley on a second Australasian tour, during which he added several cylinders of Maori and Polynesian music to his collection of recordings.
 He had resolved to establish himself as a top-ranking pianist before promoting himself as a composer, though he continued to compose both original works and folk-song settings.
 Some of his most successful and most characteristic pieces, such as "Mock Morris", "Handel in the Strand", "Shepherd's Hey" and "Molly on the Shore" date from this period.
 In 1908 he obtained the tune of "Country Gardens" from the folk music specialist Cecil Sharp, though he did not fashion it into a performable piece for another ten years.

 In 1911 Grainger finally felt confident enough of his standing as a pianist to begin large-scale publishing of his compositions.
 At the same time, he adopted the professional name of "Percy Aldridge Grainger" for his published compositions and concert appearances.
 In a series of concerts arranged by Balfour Gardiner at London's Queen's Hall in March 1912, five of Grainger's works were performed to great public acclaim; the band of thirty guitars and mandolins for the performance of "Fathers and Daughters" created a particular impression.
 On 21 May 1912 Grainger presented the first concert devoted entirely to his own compositions, at the Aeolian Hall, London; the concert was, he reported, "a sensational success".
 A similarly enthusiastic reception was given to Grainger's music at a second series of Gardiner concerts the following year.

 In 1905 Grainger began a close friendship with Karen Holten, a Danish music student who had been recommended to him as a piano pupil.
 She became an important confidante; the relationship persisted for eight years, largely through correspondence.
 After her marriage in 1916, she and Grainger continued to correspond and occasionally met until her death in 1953.
-Grainger was briefly engaged in 1913 to another pupil, Margot Harrison, but the relationship foundered through a mixture of Rose's over-possessiveness and Grainger's indecision.
+Grainger was briefly engaged in 1913 to another pupil, Margot Harrison, but the relationship foundered through a mixture of his mother Rose's over-possessiveness and Grainger's indecision.